THIS EVENT IS CANCELED DUE TO CORONAVIRUS CONCERNS.

 Rhodes-Rawlings Auditorium, G70 Klarman Hall

 The Spring 2020 Barbara & David Zalaznick Creative Writing Reading Series comes to a close with a reading by screenwriter & novelist Patrick Somerville.
 Patrick Somerville is a Cornell alum (MFA ’05) and the creator of the series Maniac (Netflix), as well as two upcoming series, Station 11 and Made For Love (HBO Max).
 He got his start writing for television on the FX drama The Bridge and later wrote for the second and third seasons of HBO’s The Leftovers.
 Somerville is the author of two short story collections and the novels This Bright River and The Cradle.
-He grew up in Green Bay, Wisconsin, and lives with his wife and three kids in Los Angeles.

 Life today is full of stressors, and this is especially true for college and university students.
 To improve students’ mental and physical well-being, Don Rakow, an associate professor in the Horticulture Section of the School of Integrative Plant Science at Cornell, recommends a prescription of fresh air.
 In a book coauthored with Gregory T. Eells, Nature Rx: Improving College-Student Mental Health (Cornell University Press, 2019), Rakow argues that campus programs encouraging students to spend more time outdoors can reduce the stress and anxiety of academic, social, and relationship pressures, particularly for those also dealing with mental health issues, trauma, or substance abuse.
 In this Chats in the Stacks talk, Rakow will discuss the value of Nature Rx programs and present a step-by-step formula for constructing and sustaining them on college campuses.
 This book talk is supported by the Mary A. Morrison Public Education Fund for Mann Library.